darsoohoo/bartenders2u/README.md

     4.1 Click on the "Signup" link on the right side of the navbar 4.2 Enter your name, email, password, and password again to confirm 4.3 Click the register button
+    Note: if you have a Gravatar.com account and your email matches your Gravatar email, it will use your profile picture from Gravatar

 5. Log In